man1207/SIPssert/README.md

 * `-e|--exclude [SET/]TEST` - similar to `-t/--test`, but specifies the tests
 that should be excluded from the execution; if both include and exclude match a test, the test will not be run
+* `-E|--extra-vars key=value` - set additional variables as key-value pair; you can
+define extra-vars as much as needed
 * `-n|--no-delete` - do not delete the resources after run (**NOTICE**: you will have to manually delete both containers and networks)
 * `-v|--version` - prints the current version